-Dr. Alicia Romano is a pediatric endocrinologist.
-She accepts the following insurance: Child Health Plus, Medicaid, and Medicare.
-She studied medicine at Stony Brook University Medical Center, School of Medicine.
-Dr. Romano has received professional recognition including the following: New York Super Doctors.
-In addition to English, she speaks Spanish.
-Dr. Romano is affiliated with Westchester Medical Center, Phelps Memorial Hospital Center, and Children's & Women's Physicians of Westchester (CWPW), LLP.
+Dr. Alicia Romano works as a pediatric endocrinologist.
+Dr. Romano is a graduate of Stony Brook University Medical Center, School of Medicine.
+She honors Child Health Plus, Medicaid, and Medicare insurance.
+She has received professional recognition including the following: New York Super Doctors.
+She is conversant in Spanish.
+She is affiliated with Westchester Medical Center, Phelps Memorial Hospital Center, and Children's & Women's Physicians of Westchester (CWPW), LLP.

 Conditions / Treatments

 Years Since Graduation

 - Diabetes (where insulin is not produced in the body or is not working well, and blood sugar levels rise, which damages tissues)

 - Hypothyroidism (where thyroid hormones are not produced well, reducing cell metabolism and energy)

 - Precocious Puberty (where reproductive hormones are produced too early in a child’s life)